luontola/web-intro/templating.md

 When you visit <http://localhost:4567/foo>, you should see exactly the same content as on <http://localhost:4567/my-page.html>.
 The [`IO.read`][ruby-read] method will read a file and return it as a string.

 When you visit <http://localhost:4567/bar>, you should see the text "You're on page bar".
 On <http://localhost:4567/gazonk> you should see "You're on page gazonk".
 This is an example of a [parameterized route][sinatra-routes] which can serve multiple pages.
-Note that the `/:page` route must be after the `/foo` route, because Sinatra will use the first route that matches the HTTP request.
+Note that the `/:page` route must be after the `/foo` route, because Sinatra will use the first route that matches the path in the HTTP request.

 [View solution](https://github.com/orfjackal/web-intro-project/commit/a9b6ff30ae8ee5fc247a0609542489878ee327dd)

 ## Bare bones templating system

 Now that we have a proof-of-concept for dynamically generating HTML and for reading existing HTML files, we can use that to create a very basic templating system.

-Create a directly `views` and move all your HTML files from the `public` directory there (`views` is Sinatra's default directory for templates, though that doesn't matter yet).
-Create empty files `layout-top.html` and `layout-bottom.html` there as well.
+Create a `views` directory and move all your HTML files from the `public` directory there (`views` is Sinatra's default directory for templates).
+Don't move the CSS files.
+Create empty files `layout-top.html` and `layout-bottom.html` in the `views` directory.

-Then change your application to have the following route and make sure that your application still looks the same as before.
+Then change your application to have the following route and make sure that your application still looks the same as before (you can remove the earlier proof-of-concept).
 The difference is that now the pages are no more served as static files, because they are no more in the `public` directory, but they are generated dynamically using this code.

 ```ruby
 get '/:page.html' do